 - Consult with a physician and/or dietitian who can help you accurately identify your unique nutrient status and what your shortfall nutrients may be.

 - The U.S. Food and Drug Administration has released a set of recommended intake values for nutrients for individuals aged 4 years and older.
 These daily values (DV’s) are based on a 2000 calorie diet.
-Daily values for nutrients that are commonly deficient in a gluten-free diet are listed in the table above.
+Daily values for nutrients that are potentially deficient in a gluten-free diet are listed in the table to the left.

 - For recommendations specific to age, gender, and for women who are pregnant or breastfeeding, visit the Office of Dietary Supplements Nutrient Recommendations web page.*